emvicy/documentation/queueing.md

 <a id="next"></a>
 ## `next`

-next does not take a job from the queue; it just informs.
+next does not pop (take) a job from the queue; it just informs.

 _gives the next 5 Jobs_
 ~~~php